 - How to improve the Core Web Vitals of your website?

-- Why is this update important for your website?
+- Why is this important for your website?

 - In summary